pablisch/CV/README.md

 ## Skills

-When I was working as a primary STEM teacher, I was selected and tasked with organising and delivering a Forest School provision which was a large-scale, radical new offering for the school.
-Despite being far outside my knowledge base and way outside the remit of any primary teacher role, the school was confident that I could deliver this with my already proven record of delivery with the STEM?,akers space.
-I exceeded expectations, by establishing a sizable new woodland and outdoor learning environment ideal for the needs of our children whilst delvering exceptional Forest School delivery throughout the process under challenging conditions.
+As a primary STEM lead, I was selected and tasked with researching, initialising and delivering a Forest School provision from scratch which was a large-scale, radical new offering for the school.
+Despite being far outside my knowledge base and way outside the remit of any primary teacher role, the school was confident that I could deliver this with my already proven record of delivery with the STEM Makers space.
+I exceeded expectations, by establishing a sizeable new woodland and outdoor learning environment ideal for the needs of our children whilst delivering exceptional Forest School delivery throughout the process under challenging conditions.

 I love problem solving which was an essential skill in developing the STEM/makers space and the baby woodland, dealing with limited resources, complex safe-guarding issues and as well as fulfilling the basic needs of over a thousand freshly planted saplings over a baking hot summer when everyone would be on holiday.
 From a point of zero knowledge, I personally designed and implemented an irrigation system allowing March Wood to thrive and in just two years some birch and cherry trees reached twice my height.
-Woodland design and management from scratch was an endless supply of challenges to be solved.
+Woodland design and management from scratch was an endless supply of challenges to be solved requiring resilience, initiative and ingenuity.

-Both teaching and furniture exposed me to working both completely independently and collaborating closely with others in a wide variety of working relationships from managing staff as a school leader implementing specific projects to presenting to senior leadership and governors.
+Both teaching and furniture exposed me to working both completely independently and collaborating closely with others in a wide variety of working relationships from managing staff as a school leader designing and implementing purpose-led projects to presenting proposals to senior leadership and governors.
 As a self-employed furniture craftsman I was solely responsible for every aspect of running my business.

 In my last role as a Forest School Leader, I developed a great relationship with the colleagues that I led fostering buy-in from the whole team resulting in a coheseive and consistent delivery of our principles and provision.
 The result of this collaborative leadership approach was uprecedented work satisfaction amongst the team and a an exceptional experience for our children throughout the varied cohort groups.

-Your previous experience is really important.
-You will need to make it really clear to someone who has not worked in your field before exactly how your experience will be useful in software development.

-Consider skills relevent to software development.
-Then consider projects you've worked on before Makers that you feel proud of and/or you think are relevent to technology.
-Good examples clearly explain the impact you've had.

-Here's an example
+For myself, feeling that my work was worthwhile and valued was a key factor in my work satisfaction and I have always sought to make work a similarly positive experience for my colleagues.
+Strong, clear communication and a collaborative approach to leadership are key to this as well as never assuming that others are aware of the value of their work and the impact that they are having.

 #### Communication